 Meningiomas grow on the meninges, which is the multilayered protective tissue covering the brain and spinal cord.

 Most meningiomas are slow growing as well as non-cancerous (benign), which means that they don’t spread to other parts of the body.
 However, if a meningioma becomes large, it can put pressure on the brain or spinal cord, irritate cranial nerves and injure blood vessels in the brain, leading to debilitating symptoms.

 Occasionally, a meningioma can grow outward and cause the skull to thicken.

 “NNI sees about 50-60 cases of meningioma per year.
 Only about 2 to 3 per cent of these are cancerous,” says

-Associate Professor Ng Wai Hoe, Senior Consultant and Medical Director,
+Professor Ng Wai Hoe, Senior Consultant from the

 The typical patient is in the 40 to 60 year-old group.
 There is a slight female predilection (3:2 ratio).